 Then, if parents are the only ones helping a student pay for school, they would also have to save enough in an 529 to help pay cash needs in the first two years of school.

 For parents, eligibility for investing in a Roth phases out with income level.
-There is also a $5,500 annual cap on contributions, versus $14,000 for 529 Plans (dictated by the annual gift limit).
+There is also a $7,500 annual cap on contributions, versus $17,000 for 529 Plans (dictated by the annual gift limit).